CarlSargunar/Umbraco-Docker/Instructions_1_Linux_Mac.md

 ## 1 - Setup the Database Container

 Follow these instructions to setup the database container.
-Start with coping the entire UmbData folder from Files/UmbData into the Root.
+Start with copying the entire UmbData folder from Files/UmbData into the Root.

 ### Amend the Dockerfile